johnwilsoniv/FaceMirror/DISTRIBUTION.md

 For macOS 10.15+, notarization is required for seamless installation.

-## Windows Distribution
+## Windows and Intel Mac Distribution

-For Windows users:
+**Status:** Postponed

-1. Build on Windows: `build_windows.bat`
+Windows and Intel Mac distributions are postponed until the ARM Mac version is stable and fully tested.

-2. Zip each folder in `dist/`
+**Future Plans:**
-3. Distribute ZIP files
+- Windows: Will use PyInstaller to create `.exe` bundles distributed as ZIP files
-4. Users extract and run `.exe`
+- Intel Mac: Will require building on an Intel Mac or switching to conda/system Python for universal2 support

-No DMG files for Windows - use ZIP archives instead.
+**Current Focus:** Ensuring robust ARM64 (Apple Silicon) builds first

 ## Troubleshooting